pymupdf/PyMuPDF/docs/document.rst

           * "doc.pages(0, None, 2)" emits all pages with even numbers.
           * "doc.pages(-2)" emits the last two pages.
           * "doc.pages(-1, -1)" emits all pages in reversed order.
-          * "doc.pages(-1, -10)" emits pages in reversed order, starting with the last page **repeatedly**.
-For a 4-page document the following page numbers are emitted: 3, 2, 1, 0, 3, 2, 1, 0, 3, 2, 1, 0, 3.
+          * "doc.pages(-1, -10)" always emits 10 pages in reversed order, starting with the last page -- **repeatedly** if the document has less than 10 pages.
+So for a 4-page document the following page numbers are emitted: 3, 2, 1, 0, 3, 2, 1, 0, 3, 2, 1, 0, 3.

     .. index::
        pair: from_page; convert_to_pdf (Document method)